Breadcrumb

 Grieving

-Grief is one of the many challenges of adjusting to life after a spinal cord injury.
-It's your reaction to loss, and it affects you both emotionally and physically.
-But letting your emotions control you can result in unhealthy decisions and behaviour, a longer rehab, and taking longer to adjust to your spinal cord injury (SCI).
-Feeling and naming your emotions, and talking to others about them, will help you feel more solid and in control.
+Grief is one of the many challenges of adjusting to life after an SCI.
+It's your reaction to loss.
+It affects you both emotionally and physically.
+But letting your emotions control you can result in unhealthy decisions and behaviour.
+You may have a longer rehab.
+And it may take you longer to adjust to your SCI.
+Being aware of your emotions, and talking to others about them, will help you feel more solid and in control.

 Talking to a professional counsellor who understands the challenges of living with an SCI can be very helpful during tough times.